AOEpeople/aoepeople.github.io/content/posts/web3-major-update.md

 #### Conclusion

 The Web3 is not just a new version you simply upgrade to.
 It is a new paradigm where people and machines can interact with data or property without the need of a third party in the middle.
 The discussions about Web3 and blockchain in general will remain controversial until we see more reasonable use cases.
-In the meantime we should keep our mind open for the things to come.
+In the meantime we should keep our minds open for the things to come.